Roadmap

 Core surface:

-riftex()app factory with lazy-composed middleware pipeline andapp.compose()pre-warm.Router()with prefix mounting, nested routers, and deterministic precedence (static > param > wildcard).- IngeniumContext with params, query, headers,
+ingenium()app factory with lazy-composed middleware pipeline andapp.compose()pre-warm.Router()with prefix mounting, nested routers, and deterministic precedence (static > param > wildcard).- IngeniumContext with params, query, headers,

 state, status/header setters, and terminal writers (json/text/html/send/redirect/stream). - Lazy body parsers -

-json(with optional Zod-like schema +maxBytes),text,urlencoded,buffer,stream. - Handler return-value reflection (object → JSON, string → text/html,
+ctx.body.multipart()). ctx.query.parse(schema)symmetric withctx.body.json(schema)— shallow-array-aware coercion for repeated keys.- Handler return-value reflection (object → JSON, string → text/html,

-Buffer→ octet-stream,Readable→ stream,undefined→ 204). - Error class hierarchy (
+Buffer→ octet-stream,Readable→ stream,undefined→ 204). - Type-level

-RiftexErrorand friends) with default JSON error boundary;app.onErroroverride + re-throw delegation. - Express compatibility shim (
+IngeniumErrorand friends) with default JSON error boundary;app.onErroroverride + re-throw delegation. - Express compatibility shim (

-app.register(plugin, opts?)with lifecycle hooks (onRoute,onCompose,onRequest,onResponse,onError) and per-request decorators.
+app.register(plugin, opts?)with lifecycle hooks (onRoute,onCompose,onRequest,onResponse,onError) and per-request decorators. - Standard Schema v1 integration -

 Transports: